esaok/hello-world/README.md

 # hello-world
 Hello world program

 Hi, this is a test.
-I like fresh roasted coffee!
+I like freshly roasted coffee!